chenhw2/GalileoTinycore/README.md

 ## Modifying the Tinycore Initramfs (core.gz)

 Follow the instructions on initramfs/README.
 Since we communicate with the Galileo Board using UART, the inittab has to be changed to autologin on /dev/ttyS1 instead of /dev/tty1.
 Make sure you get rid of the tinycore built-in kernel modules distributed with tinycore since we are compiling our own kernel.
+Set /etc/sysconfig/backup_device to be mmcblk0p2/tce

 ## Compiling the kernel